-Structured abstract & keywords: Even in case of manuscripts written in Korean language, the abstract should be written in English.
+Structured abstract & keywords: The abstract should be written in English.
 The abstract should be concise, less than 300 words, and describe the subject of research concisely, in a paragraph.
 Use the following subheads: Background and Objectives: State the objective or question addressed by the research.
 Any hypothesis should also be stated.
 Materials and Methods: Describe the basic experimental design of the study.
 The number of subjects and how they were selected should be provided.
 Results: State the main results of the study.
 Conclusion: State the conclusions of the study that are directly supported by the data, along with the clinical implications or applicability.
 If there are any abbreviations, if needed, they should be kept to absolute minimum with the proper accompanying identifications.
 Up to five keywords should be listed at the bottom of abstract to be used as index terms.
 For the selection of keywords, refer Medical Subject Heading (MeSH, https://meshb.nlm.nih.gov/).

 Submitted texts should be organized with the manuscript divided into four main headings: Introduction, Materials and Methods, Results, and Discussion.
 Other descriptive headings and subheadings may be used if appropriate.